algilliland/ovt-data-pipeline/Addtl_instruct.md

 # TODO: discuss multiprocessing (more)
 multiprocessing.Pool() objects are not conte/Users/algilliland/Documents/VertPLxt managers in python < Python 3.3, so you cannot use the """ with """ key word.
 You will need to use Python 3.3+ or manage your context explicitly.
 It is not necessary to worry about this as long as you utilize the recommended Python version 3.5.1.

-## Updating the Pipeline to Accept a New Ontology

-Ontopilot is utilized to manage ontologies, you can check out their [wiki](https://github.com/stuckyb/ontopilot/wiki/Ontology-development#overview).

-Once you have your ontology completed, you are able to integrate it with the data pipeline. process/config.py expects a default ontology to be referenced.
-The OVT's default ontology is hosted on GitHub.

-Additional preprocessing can be done to accomplish reasoning that is intractable with ELK reasoning.
-For example, ppo-data-pipeline adds additional reasoning on the phenophase_descriptions to account for presence traits.

 ## Testing
 It is important to check all of the pipeline connections in addition to completing data checks.